Tea in the United Kingdom: Popularity among the middle classes

-When the popular English patriotic ballad The Roast Beef of Old England was written in 1731, it portrayed tea (as well as coffee) as foreign and un-English, noting that they were rare during the time of Elizabeth I.
+When the popular English patriotic ballad "The Roast Beef of Old England" was written in 1731, it portrayed tea (as well as coffee) as foreign and un-English, noting that they were rare during the time of Elizabeth I.

 Because tea began in Britain as a luxury for the upper classes, it had a reputation in the 18th century as a high-class commodity; however, as prices slowly fell, more people at the middle levels of society had access to it.
 Accordingly, drinking tea became associated with respectability among upwardly mobile middle-class people.
 When people drank tea, they were expected to possess certain manners and behave in a particular way.
 Soon, drinking tea became a domestic ritual among families, colleagues, and friends who were just wealthy enough to afford it, which also increased demand.
 The association between tea and respectability became so ingrained in both British and Irish culture that it reached a point where it could not go out of fashion.
 Tea drinking among these groups was also soon considered patriotic.

 Because the East India Company had a monopoly over the tea industry in Britain, tea became more popular than coffee, chocolate, and alcohol.
 Tea was seen as inherently British, and its consumption was encouraged by the British government because of the revenue gained from taxing tea.
 Unlike coffee and chocolate, which came from the colonies of Britain's rivals in various regions of the world, tea was produced in a single massive colony and served as a means of profit and colonial power.
 Mintz goes so far as to argue that the combination of ritualization and increased production in the British colonies was how tea became inherently British.

 As the British continued to import more and more tea throughout the 18th century, tea slowly went from a respectable commodity consumed by the well-mannered classes in domestic rituals to an absolute necessity in the British diet, even among the poor working classes.
 John Hanway, an 18th-century social reformer, observed the widespread consumption of tea by the poor in 1767.
-He described "a certain lane ... where beggars are often seen ... drinking their tea", as well as "laborers mending their roads drinking their tea" and tea "in the cups of haymakers".
+He described "a certain lane ... where beggars are often seen ... drinking their tea", as well as "labourers mending their roads drinking their tea" and tea "in the cups of haymakers".
 Just two centuries after the first appearance of tea in British society as a beverage for aristocrats, tea had become so widely popular and available that those at the absolute bottom of the social hierarchy were consuming it as their beverage of choice.
 It was at this point that tea became universal among all levels of society.
 Fernand Braudel asked, "is it true to say the new drink replaced gin in England?"